akeDataAnalyst/HR_SQL_Server_Analytics/README.md

   ![](new_database_work.PNG)

 - A new database named "work" is created, and data is imported from flat CSV files into tables.
-- right click on a new data base and click on import flat file instruction and bro
+- right click on a new data base and click on import flat file instruction and browse

   ![](import_flat_file_csv.PNG)